 The full-time MSc course runs over a 12-month period, starting in October.
-The taught modules are delivered in the autumn and spring terms, while the summer months focus on the major research project.
-Teaching is scheduled in a block or day release format (i.e. lectures concentrated on one or two days per week) to facilitate part-time study alongside employment.
-The full-time Postgraduate Diploma (taught modules only) lasts 9 months, from October through to June of the following year.
+The taught modules are delivered in the Autumn and Spring terms, while the summer months focus on the major research project.
+The full-time Postgraduate Diploma (taught modules only) lasts nine months, from October through to June of the following year.

 Both courses are also available on a part-time basis, running over two years.

-The course has 9 taught modules, representing 120 credits in total :
+The course represents 120 credits in total :

 Causes and Effects of Air Pollution

 The sources, behaviour and fates of air pollutants, and their impact on human health, the built environment, ecosystems and global climate are described in this module.
 The module also addresses the use of emission inventories, methods and procedures for air pollutant measurement, and integration of these to give effective monitoring networks.
 Current and future developments in road vehicle technologies are covered, and the process of defining emission standards is studied.